 Female Athletes Are Rising as Brands

-The executives also examined the incredible potential of female athletes developing their personal brands on social media.
+The executives also examined the incredible potential of female athletes as storytellers and developing their personal brands on social media.

 A bias exists that women’s sports aren’t as good as more established male sports.
 And while female athletes haven’t achieved the level of stardom as male athletes in the major leagues, they’re often more well known than the team or club they represent.